Looking for places to see fall foliage in Seattle?

 7. Lincoln Park

-Of course we had to include a place in West Seattle.
+Of course we had to include this park in West Seattle.
 Lincoln Park has 135 acres with forest trails, picnic tables, and a beach.
 The trees take on vibrant colors throughout the park every fall.
+Make sure to visit the Northwest Troll who lives in the park.

 📍Where: 8011 Fauntleroy Way SW